FloresAlex/fully_actuated_quadrotor/README.md

 ## Adding the modified plug-ins for the SITL simulation

 In order to perform the simulations of out quad-rotor model, it is necessary to add the modified plug-ins in the src folder of the sitl-simulation files.
-For this
+For this, paste the file "gazebo_motor_model_alex.cpp" into the next direction "/tools/sitl_gazebo/src".
+And replace the "gazebo_motor_model.h" in the "/tools/sitl_gazebo/include".

+Make sure that, when paste or replace the files, open both files and make any non significative change and then save the file.
+This will help the compiler to know that some files were modified and need to be recompiled.